The district and council fast facts

 - Climate Change and Localism Portfolio Holder: Councillor Dyan Jones

 - Health and Wellbeing Portfolio Holder: Councillor Philip Dixon

 The council runs a 'commissioning model' of overview and scrutiny, with one main Overview and Scrutiny Committee made up of twelve councillors.
 You can view more details on the Overview and Scrutiny Committee.

 A number of other committees deal with specific areas of council business.
-These include: Planning, Licensing, Accounts, Audit, Human Resources, Lake Admin and Standards.
+These include: Planning, Licensing and Licensing Regulatory, Audit, Human Resources, Lake Admin and Standards.